 Or, combine Firebase Authentication with your custom sign-in experience.

-In your sign-in interface, get the user's email address.
+In your sign-in interface, get the user's email address or phone number.

 Follow integration steps for Cocoapods or manual installation.